amazd/option-volume-prediction/README.md

   - python app.py

-When app.py is opened, the following welcome screen will appear.
+When app.py is opened, the following welcome screen will appear:

 ![AppIntro](Images/AppIntro.PNG)

-A series of prompts will need to be populated with numerical values.
+A series of questionary prompts will need to be populated with numerical values:

 ![AppQuestions](Images/AppQuestions.PNG)